daniellabrador/codecademy-fs-fix_fotomatic/README.md

-# **Fix Me: Fotomatic**
+# **Fix: Fotomatic**

-This program does something.
-This training project, prepared by [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) has been an invaluable exercise in enhancing my skills to do something.
+This training project, prepared by [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path), is one of the capstone projects that assesses my debugging skills on HTML and CSS.

 ## Table of Contents